james65535/james65535.github.io/content/posts/working-notes-gus.md

 	}
 }
 ```
 7. Storing - We'll need to serialise the Game User Settings to disk so that players do not need to keep specifying their desired resolution each time they play the game.
-This can used in conjunction with logic within the Widget to give a constrained time within which they need to 'confirm' the new setting so they don't get stuck with a resolution so bad they can't navigate the UI to set it back.
+This can be used in conjunction with logic within the Widget to give a constrained time within which they need to 'confirm' the new setting so they don't get stuck with a resolution so bad they can't navigate the UI to set it back.

 ```cpp
 // GameHUD.h